Streaming approximation resistance of every ordering CSP: Bounds on values of and

 \subsection{CSPs and coarsening}

-In preparation for proving the lemmas, we recall the definition of (non-ordering) \emph{constraint satisfaction problems (CSPs)}, whose solution spaces are $[q]^n$ (as opposed to $\sym_n$), and define an operation called \emph{$q$-coarsening} on $\mocsp$'s, which restricts the solution space from $\sym_n$ to $[q]^n$.
+In order to prove the lemmas, we recall the definition of (standard) \emph{constraint satisfaction problems (CSPs)}, whose solution spaces are $[q]^n$ (as opposed to $\sym_n$ for OCSPs), and define an operation called \emph{$q$-coarsening} on $\mocsp$s, which restricts the solution space from $\sym_n$ to $[q]^n$.